Greenband1/biomarker_chrome_extension/CHROME_STORE_LISTING.md

 If you encounter issues:
 • Ensure you're logged into Function Health
+• Extension only works on functionhealth.com
+• Extension auto-navigates to biomarkers page if needed
-• Navigate to the biomarkers page before using the extension
+• Click the help icon (ℹ️) in the extension for detailed instructions
 • Refresh the page if extraction fails
-• Check browser console (F12) for detailed error messages
+• Filter settings reset each session - this is intentional

 🤝 OPEN SOURCE